jafkc2/node-haxball/README.md

 - `Library constructor(object, config)`: Initializes the library with given parameters.
   - `object`: These are objects/functions that directly affect the core functionalities.
 You should usually pass "window" here, because most of these objects reside there.
-    - `setTimeout`, `clearTimeout`, `setInterval`, `clearInterval`, `requestAnimationFrame`, `cancelAnimationFrame`, (if you are on a custom environment such as NW.js or Electron, these functions should be binded to browser's window object before being passed on.)
+    - `setTimeout`, `clearTimeout`, `setInterval`, `clearInterval`, `requestAnimationFrame`, `cancelAnimationFrame`, `fetch`, (if you are on a custom environment such as NW.js or Electron, these functions should be binded to browser's window object before being passed on.)
     - `console`, `performance`, `crypto`, (browser's window object should have these objects as well.)
-    - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, `XMLHttpRequest`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
+    - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
     - `JSON5`, `pako`.
 (These are two external libraries required by Haxball.)
   - `config`: Custom configuration for backend/proxy server as well as the library itself.
 Valid object keys are;
     - `backend`: Custom backend configuration.
 Valid object keys are: